Skip to main content

 A big cabin plane came roaring in from the west.
 I never saw such excitement.
 It circled a time or two, and we rushed out to signal where it could land.
 It was from Denver, and then a smaller plane came in from Lamar, sixty miles away.
 Just north of the ranch lay 160 flat acres, so both planes landed, bringing doctors and nurses.
 When the planes arrived, the doctors and parents were already preparing the children for the trip to the hospital.
 The children had to be carried about a quarter-mile through knee-deep snow, but there was lots of help.
 Two people would lock hands together, and two more would place a child in their arms, and so it went.
 They all got to the planes about the same time.

 We loaded all the children on both planes, wrapping them in quilts, blankets, and heavy coats, for the smaller plane had an open cockpit.
 We bid them good-bye.
 The pilots had been keeping the engines warmed up all this time, for it was still fifteen below zero.
 Then one of the pilots warned everyone to get out of the way, for he was in a hurry to get moving.
-He wound the motor and headed into the wind, spraying snow like a storm, and the other followed, and in forty-five minutes they were at the hospital.
+He wound the motor and headed into the wind, spraying snow like a storm, and the other followed, and in 45 minutes they were at the hospital.

-Now we still had to find the bus driver.
+Now, we still had to find the bus driver.
 By this time there were 150 people from everywhere, so they decided to walk about a hundred feet apart and cover the ground they thought he might have walked.
-So after the children were off and gone, we all lined up and took a one-half-mile-wide path, going all directions from the bus.
+So, after the children were off and gone, we all lined up and took a one-half-mile-wide path, going all directions from the bus.

 As we walked, I noticed a man on a horse coming in the distance.
 He seemed to be in an awful hurry.
 He rode up to me and said, “I hate to tell you this.
 Your sister also perished at her schoolhouse, back home.”
 My dad was about fifty feet from me, so I called him over and told him the news I had just heard.
 I looked at my dad and he looked at me.
 We both said, How could this be?
 For she had been taught from the time she was a little girl not to trust those awful storms.
 Dad always said, “Kids, I have seen people freeze to death before,” and he cautioned never get out where you can’t get back.
 It was almost more than we could take.